TyreqPW/TyreqPW/README.md

 ### Hey 👋

-My name is Tyreq and I am a self-taught Data Analyst from :us: United States
+My name is Tyreq and I am a self-taught Data Analyst from United States

 ## About me under 10 secs
 * Currently enrolled at BHCC for CIT since 2017 (AS)